-When I was a teacher of students with disability I provided access to age-appropriate materials and supported my students to engage with these materials.
-I also paired this practice with high expectations of my students.
+As a teacher, I provided access to age-appropriate materials and supported my students to engage with these materials.
+I also paired this practice with high expectations.
 Despite this, many students gravitated toward the Wiggles and Thomas the Tank Engine.
 The concerns about these interests can be categorised into four key points:

 - Others may judge, tease and bully students who do not participate in age-appropriate interests and they will be viewed as not competent.